TOUGH QUESTIONS NO ONE WANTS TO ASK

 It’s the freedom from condemnation.

-SO WHERE WAS GOD DURING THE ABUSE?
+SO WHERE WAS GOD DURING THOSE EVENTS?